Anniemac Data Breach Exposes Personal Information: Murphy Law Firm Investigates Legal Claims

 Date

 (MENAFN- GlobeNewsWire - Nasdaq) OKLAHOMA CITY, Nov.
-15, 2024 (GLOBE NEWSWIRE) -- Murphy Law Firm is investigating claims on behalf of all individuals whose personal and confidential information was compromised in the data breach involving AnnieMac Home Mortgage.
+18, 2024 (GLOBE NEWSWIRE) -- Murphy Law Firm is investigating claims on behalf of all individuals whose personal and confidential information was compromised in the data breach involving TEAM Software.
 To join the class action lawsuit, visit our site HERE .

-On August 23, 2024, AnnieMac Home Mortgage (“AnnieMac”) detected suspicious activity on its computer network, indicating a data breach.
-Based on a subsequent forensic investigation, AnnieMac determined that cybercriminals infiltrated its inadequately secured computer environment and thereby gained access to its data files.
-The investigation further determined that, through this infiltration, cybercriminals potentially accessed and acquired files containing the sensitive personal information of approximately 171,074 individuals.
+On July 26, 2024, TEAM Software detected suspicious activity on its TEAM Software application, indicating a data breach.
+Based on a subsequent forensic investigation, TEAM Software determined that cybercriminals infiltrated its inadequately secured computer environment and thereby gained access to its data files.
+The investigation further determined that, through this infiltration, cybercriminals potentially accessed and acquired files containing the sensitive personal information of approximately 99,525 individuals.
 The information exposed in the data breach includes, but is not limited to:

 If you received notice of the data breach or if your personal information was compromised in the breach, please visit our site HERE .
 Murphy Law Firm is evaluating legal options, including a potential class action lawsuit, to recover damages on behalf of individuals who were affected by the data breach.